-Another way out of precarity is migration.50 In this project women, particularly from Lombok and Donggala, have migrated to become domestic labourers in foreign countries.
+Another way out of precarity is migration.49 In this project women, particularly from Lombok and Donggala, have migrated to become domestic labourers in foreign countries.
 Generally the most dynamic, courageous or desperate women take this route.
 When they return they may be emboldened through this experience.
 Former women migrant workers form a large part of the participants of the JPS in the village of Lengaleso in Donggala, apart from farmers, street vendors, cookies sellers, and farm workers.
 About 200 women in this village have a history of labour migration.
 Mrs Nurlian for instance, one of the most active and effective paralegals is a facilitator of the JPS Lengaleso.
-She is both a survivor of domestic violence and a former migrant domestic worker.
-The gender training in this JPS was an eye opener for her.